-We don’t believe in distributing your web design brief to a huge number of agencies.
-It’s not respectful of their time.
+For the record, we don’t believe in distributing your web design brief to a huge number of agencies; It’s not respectful of their time.

 That said, we appreciate you’ll want to collect several proposals and opinions.
 3 to 5 agencies is a fair number to approach.

 So how will your project be awarded?

 - Cost/Value for Money

 - Quality of Work

 - Alignment to the Design Brief